ohnit/learnxinyminutes-docs/go.html.markdown

 	file, _ := os.Create("output.txt")
 	fmt.Fprint(file, "This is how you write to a file, by the way") file.Close()

 	// Output of course counts as using a variable. fmt.Println(s, c, a4, s3, d2, m)

 	learnFlowControl() // Back in the flow.
 }

-// It is possible, unlike in many other languages for functions in go
+// It is possible (unlike in many other languages) for functions in Go
 // to have named return values.
 // Assigning a name to the type being returned in the function declaration line
 // allows us to easily return from multiple points in a function as well as to